XenonIsAwesome/pipeline-tools/core/src/flow/README.md

 - **Aggregator**: A unit that collects inputs from multiple producers and processes them once all have arrived.
 - **Sink**: An endpoint of a pipeline that consumes data without producing output.

+> Note: A Node is a name for a flow block that's connected from both sides (Modules and Aggregators are Nodes)

 ### Typed Interface
 While the internal engine uses type-erasure, the framework provides typed base classes (`Source<Out>`, `Module<In, Out>`, `Aggregator<In, Out>`, `Sink<In>`) to ensure type safety at the user level.